-I am a Senior Research Fellow working at the nexus of global environmental change, global health and governance issues.
-I hold a PhD (ANU), MSc (International Health) (Humboldt & Frei Universities, Berlin) and BA/Psyc (Hons) (Newcastle).
+Kathryn is an Hon.
+Associate Professor at the Fenner School of Environment and Society, a Senior Fellow at the Research School of Population Health, and an Affiliate Scholar at the Institute for Advanced Sustainability Studies, Potsdam, Germany.
+Kathryn works at the nexus of global environmental change, global health and governance issues primarily in low and middle-income settings.
+She holds a PhD (ANU), MSc (International Health) (Humboldt & Frei Universities, Berlin) and BA/Psyc (Hons) (Newcastle).
+Kathryn is also an

-I have worked in global health research and policy since 1999, across public, private and university sectors.
-I am a Research Fellow within the Earth System Governance project, and a Fellow of the Centre for Sustainability Leadership.
+Kathryn has worked in global health research and policy since 1999, across public, private and university sectors.
+She is a Research Fellow within the Earth System Governance project, and Alumni of the Centre for Sustainability Leadership.

 Specialties: Public health, sustainability, climate change, participatory research methods, qualitative research methods, policy analysis, systems-thinking, stakeholder engagement.